Academic Program Support

 Your support would allow us to establish new research opportunities for students to set themselves apart in their chosen field of future employment.

-Over the past few years, several generous donors brought new initiatives to life.
+Several generous donors have provided funding to bring new initiatives to Ashland.
 These programs are enriching the student experience on campus in ways never imagined.
-Read on to see what’s going on at Ashland.
+Here are some donor-funded initiatives going on at Ashland.

 In 2016, Fred (’75) and Anne (Mainwaring) (’76) Broad made a gift to revitalize the Freshman Orientation Program.
 The program was redesigned to facilitate a smoother transition for new students and greater peace of mind for parents.
 This program is one way we fulfill our promise for all students to experience the “Accent on the Individual” from the first moment they arrive on campus.